-If you’re a first-time heir to an inheritance, you probably have many questions.
-Most heirs aren’t very familiar with the inheritance process or what it entails — they just know they’re in line to receive money, property or assets from an estate.
+If you’re a first-time heir you probably have many questions about the situation.
+Most heirs aren’t very familiar with the inheritance process— they only know that they’re in line to receive money, property or assets from an estate.

 You’ve Been Named an Heir to an Inheritance – What’s Next?

-As the rightful heir to an inheritance, you’re owed a share of assets from the estate of a recently deceased individual, known as a decedent.
-However, the estate and individual assets must go through a process called probate before you can collect your inheritance.
+As the rightful heir to an inheritance, you’re due to receive a share of assets from the estate of a recently deceased individual, known as a decedent.
+However, the estate and individual assets must go through a lengthy court process called probate before you can collect your inheritance.
 Probate is the process of administering and closing an estate after the owner has passed away.
 It is a legal procedure that goes through court to appraise assets and ensure heirs receive all the assets an estate entitles them to.
 The process is more complicated when there is no will, compared to when a will names specific beneficiaries.
-Probate can take several years to complete, and all heirs must wait for probate to conclude before they can collect their share of the inheritance.
+Probate can take up to several years to complete, meaning all heirs must wait a significant period for probate to conclude before they can collect their share of the inheritance.
 However, if you expected your inheritance to come sooner, you may need another way to get your money now.

-Luckily, you can skip the probate process entirely and get your money fast when you apply for a cash advance for heirs.
-At Inheritance Funding, our heir advances allow inheritors to access a portion of their money instantly, without the hassle of probate.
+Luckily, you can skip the tedious probate process entirely and get your money fast by applying for a cash advance for heirs.
+Inheritance Funding Company’s inheritance advances allow heirs to access a portion of their money instantly, without the hassle of waiting for probate to conclude.

-An heir is an individual who legally inherits a portion of another person’s estate when they die intestate, or without a will.
+An heir is an individual who legally inherits a portion of another person’s estate when they die intestate, meaning without a will.
 Because the deceased individual failed to allocate their assets in a will, there are no legal connections to anyone other than the decedent’s relatives.
 Therefore, all assets typically go to the decedent’s closest relatives.
 State laws entitle an heir of an intestate decedent to receive property from the estate.
 However, probate and inheritance laws differ from state to state.

 Heirs are typically blood relatives of the deceased, like children, parents and other close relatives.
-In cases where there are multiple heirs in line for an inheritance, they typically divide the estate evenly among themselves.
+In cases where there are multiple heirs in line for an inheritance, the heirs typically divide the estate evenly among themselves.

-As an heir, you have rights that protect you throughout the inheritance process, including the right to:
+As an heir, you have rights that protect you throughout the inheritance and probate processes, including the right to the following.

-- Executor approval: An heir has control over how much an executor is compensated for their services, and in some cases, who is appointed as the executor.
+- Executor approval: An heir has control over how much an executor gets compensated for their services, and in some cases, who is appointed as the executor.

-- Fairness: Heirs are entitled to an executor who performs their duties fairly and without favoritism.
+- Fairness: Heirs are entitled to an executor who performs their duties without favoritism.

 Is There a Difference Between an Heir and a Beneficiary?

-Heirs are family members who are entitled to a share of a deceased relative’s estate when that individual passes without leaving a will and testament behind.
+Heirs and beneficiaries are not the same, and it’s inaccurate to use the words interchangeably.
+Heirs are typically blood-related family members of any decedent.
 Beneficiaries are persons who the decedent specifically named in their will or trust — these individuals do not necessarily have to be related to the deceased.

 Get Your Money Fast

 If you’re an heir who wants to access your inheritance fast rather than waiting several years, turn to Inheritance Funding Company for help.
-We can approve you and provide cash advances for heirs that same day so you can get the money you deserve exactly when you need it.
+We can approve you and provide cash advances for heirs within as little as one day, so you can get the money you deserve when you need it.